 - Antisepsis: This process generally refers to removing infectious elements by using powerful chemicals.
 Decontamination workers face a dual-threat risk of exposure to the pathogen and coming into contact with the dangerous chemicals.
 PPC items such as gloves and body coverage to avoid contact with splashes remains a safety necessity.

 - Wet Heat Sterilization: Sterilizing and disinfecting workplace and environmental contamination by targeting intensely heated liquids remains an effective method for eradicating dangerous microorganisms.
-While the process often involves steam and brings about effective sterilization, decontamination workers may be exposed to high-temperature materials.
+While the contamination control process often involves steam and brings about effective sterilization, decontamination workers may be exposed to high-temperature materials.
 Autoclaving is a commonly employed heat sterilization method that delivers moist, hot steam, followed by vacuuming.
 Bodily contact is often unavoidable.

 Cleanup crews and decontamination specialists make strategic decisions about which method is required to bring about an effective result.
 But with each decision to render a workspace or open-air hazard harmless, contamination responders must have the best possible PPE.
 In each case, the only thing standing between the danger and the frontline specialist is the protective gear that covers their face, torso, and extremities.
 While all of the methods used to secure workplace and community safety come with a risk, perhaps none is more dangerous than chemical disinfection.